lancerael/wf-space-program/README.md

 * `yarn lint` - to verify the style of the code
 * `yarn tdd` (or `yarn test`)- to run the unit tests
 * `yarn bdd` - to run the integration tests

-There are also build and preview tasks, though they would be deprecated as the conversion to a monorepo is completed.
+* `yarn storybook` - to launch storybook

-## Atomic Structure
+## Code Structure

-Code is split heirarchically into atoms and molecules, meaning the smaller pieces of the AdvancedButton (button, loader and tooltip) can be reused inside other more advanced components.
+Code is split heirarchically using atomic design principles.
+We have atoms and molecules, meaning the smaller pieces of the AdvancedButton (button, loader and tooltip) can be reused inside other more advanced components.
 There are also seperate folders for helper functions and constants.

 The typical structure of a component is: